|Frequently Asked Questions|

 |Fundamentals of life insurance|

-Modern life insurance policies cover death by any cause, at any time, in any place, except death by suicide within the first two years of a policy (one year in some states).
+Modern life insurance policies generally cover death by any cause, at any time, in any place, except death by suicide within the first two years of a policy (one year in some states).
 An exception to this is a single-peril policy such as an accidental death policy that pays when the death was caused by a covered accident.
 Accident-only life policies are popular because there is no underwriting and no exam required.
 Accident is today the #1 leading cause of death for Americans age 1-45.

 Term Life insurance simply pays a defined benefit within a defined period of time (the "term") upon the death of the policyholder.
 Term life is typically purchased by people age 21-65 to replace the income that would be lost if they died.
 Premiums typically cover only the cost of insurance; no "cash value" is accumulated.

 Whole Life (and Lifetime Universal Life) insurance is generally designed to provide a level amount of coverage over the life of the policyholder.
 These policies accumulate cash value and are often used as an element of estate planning.

 Final Expense insurance is an increasingly popular form of whole life coverage sold in small amounts (up to $25,000) and designed to pay for burial and other final expenses.
 Final Expense coverage typically does not require medical underwriting.

 'Guaranteed Issue' means there are no health questions or exams to obtain a policy.

 'Accidental Death' is a type of life insurance that pays only if you die as a direct result of an accident.